π HISTORICAL ARCHIVE - October 23, 2025

 of several open-weight models during inference and reveal a structur..."

-π¬ "LLMs do a lot more than transistors, but you never know exactly when it will go off the rails"
+π¬ "LLMs do a lot more than transistors"

-β’ "Reasoning - The Bot character is a film-noir detective with a constant internal commentary"
+β’ "Reasoning - The Bot character is a film-noir detective"

-π― Distributed computing primitives β’ CUDA dependencies β’ Comparison to other frameworks
+π― Distributed computing infrastructure β’ Comparison to existing solutions β’ Rust-based implementation

 π¬ "Monarch lets you program distributed systems the way you'd program a single machine"